DakobedBard/dsi-spark/pair.md

    Map the function to the `text`.

-4. Transform the tokenized text to term-frequency vectors.
+4. Transform the tokenized text to term-frequency (TF) vectors.
 Consider the following guidelines.
 Feel free to implement it in other ways that do not involve using the built-in `HashingTF()` or exporting the `text` out of the RDD.
    The goal here is to practice using functional programming to perform